aztfmod/rovergo/readme.md

 ### 🔌 Extending Rover

-Rover v2 is extensible with custom actions which extend it beyond running Terraform, see the [user guide for details](docs/user-guide.md)
+Rover v2 is extensible with;

+- custom actions which extend it beyond running Terraform
+- groups of actions which can be run in sequence

+see the [user guide for details](docs/user-guide.md) for more details

 ### 👩‍💻 Developing and Contributing